folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 #### Loans

 **Loanable.** To create a non-circulating loan policy, clear the checkbox.
 Clearing the checkbox causes all other fields to disappear.
-Since loan policies are reusable, you only need to create one non-circulating policy.
+Since loan policies are reusable, you only need one non-circulating policy.

 **Loan profile.** Select the type of loan profile.
 Depending on your selection, you will see different fields.